deepak-tiwari-dt/Typing-Effect-With-Blinking-Cursor/README.md

-# Typing Effect with Blinking Cursor
+# Typing Effect With Blinking Cursor

 Text Animation using HTML and CSS.